Balancing personalisation and privacy

 Privacy regulations

 Since 2018, different privacy laws have been adopted across the world, regulating the collection and use of personal data.
-These regulations are particularly restrictive in the European Union, especially with the GDPR ones.
+These regulations are particularly restrictive in Europe, especially with the GDPR ones.

 Technological barriers